-Your DBA and logo affect all other aspects of your marketing.
-Creating a brand that speaks to your specific niche makes all of your other marketing efforts more effective.
-At the heart of your brand is your logo.
-It’s mission critical to have an updated logo that inspires trust.
+Your DBA and logo are basic marketing elements that impact all other aspects of your marketing.
+Creating a name and logo that speaks to your specific niche makes all of your other marketing efforts more effective.

+It’s mission-critical to have an updated logo that inspires trust — it’s at the very heart of your brand.
 Consumer brands update their logos every 3-5 years to stay current.
-If your logo is cluttered or busy, get a new logo.
+If your logo is cluttered or busy, get a new one.
 If it’s outdated, a facelift will only cost you a few hundred dollars and will go a long way towards improving your overall brand.
-Cost: $400 for new logo, $200 for update.

 3. AN AWESOME LINKEDIN PROFILE

 Because Google gives preferential treatment to LinkedIn when returning search results, your profile is as likely to come up for a name search as your website.
 For this reason, your profile should look as great as your website and maintain your branding.
 Optimize each of your social media profiles for SEO and match them to the look and feel of your website.